-Marketing Concentration and Minor
+Marketing Major and Minor

 While marketing certainly includes selling and advertising, it is not just about making a sale.
 Rather, marketing focuses on attracting new customers by promising superior value and keeping current customers by delivering satisfaction.